 Some interesting facts about the Dutch herring

 - About 50 billion herring swim in the North Sea every year.

-- At a certain point during the Dutch Golden Age, the Netherlands had 80 per cent of the herring market and made so much money from the herring trade that they were easily among the top 3 richest countries in Europe.
+- At a certain point during the Dutch Golden Age, the Netherlands had 80% of the herring market and made so much money from the herring trade that they were easily among the top three richest countries in Europe.

 - The closing of the North Sea to herring fishing in 1977 forced Dutch fishermen and herring buyers to permanently move to some Scandinavian countries.
 Denmark turned out to be the most suitable place for them.